Optionals

 and bounced<Msg>

-, where you can’t make them, inner key/value type (in case of a map) or the inner Message (in case of a bounced) optional.
+, in which you cannot make the inner key/value type (in the case of a map) or the inner Message (in the case of a bounced) optional.

 Optional variables or optional fields that are not defined hold the null